Skip to content

 What happens to my data if I cancel?

-Email hello@jubarte.ai before cancelling and we'll send you a full export of your workspace — knowledge, tasks, messages.
-Cancelled workspaces enter a 30-day grace period, then are permanently deleted.
-Need delete-now?
-Same email; we'll process it the same business day.
+Email hello@jubarte.ai before or after cancelling and we'll send you a full export of your workspace — knowledge, tasks, messages.
+Cancelled workspaces stay in a 30-day grace window.
+Email us during that window to confirm deletion or to delete sooner — processed the same business day.

 Pricing

 Start free.
 Move to Pro when you need more than one repo.
-Move to Team when more than one developer needs the fleet.
+Move to Business when more than one developer needs the fleet.

 Free